enioka-Haute-Couture/jqm/README.md

 jobs, distributing the load over multiple servers, distributing the files created by the jobs, and much more...
 Basically, it is a very lightweight application server specifically tailored for making it easier to run Java batch jobs.

-The rational behind JQM is that there are too many jobs that fall inside that uncomfortable middle ground between "a few seconds" (this could be done synchronously inside a web application server) and "a few hours" (in which case forking a new dedicated JVM is often the most suitable way).
+The rationale behind JQM is that there are too many jobs that fall inside that uncomfortable middle ground between "a few seconds" (this could be done synchronously inside a web application server) and "a few hours" (in which case forking a new dedicated JVM is often the most suitable way).
 A traditional servlet or J2EE application server should not house this kind of jobs: they are designed to deal